stan-dev/ci-scripts/release-scripts/checklist.md

 - [ ] Create the Math Release notes.
 - [ ] Create the Stan Release notes.
 - [ ] Create the Cmdstan Release notes.
-- [ ] Create the Stanc3 Release notes.
+- [ ] Create the Stanc3 Release notes, include new deprecations and removals.
 - [ ] Rebuild and publish docs for the new version.
 - [ ] Check that docs for the previous release links correctly to the newest docs.
 - [ ] Create the Math release.